-We may repurchase shares of our common stock from time to time under authorization made by our Board of Directors.
+We may repurchase Historically, we have repurchased shares of our common stock from time to time under authorization made by our Board of Directors.
 Under Washington State law, repurchased shares are retired and not presented as treasury stock on the condensed consolidated financial statements.
+The terms of the Credit Agreement prohibit us from repurchasing our common stock, unless expressly agreed to by the Lenders.
+Consequently, the Board of Directors terminated the share repurchase program effective upon execution of the Credit Agreement.